Si Me Llevas Contigo: Background and release

-After the Album Release
+After the release

 On March 13, 1996, the singer Gloria Trevi announced that she would retire from performing live due to her manager Sergio Andrades' cancer.
 She offered her last two concerts at the National Auditorium, on 16 and 17 March.
 TV Azteca broadcast these concerts.
 The singer's claims over Andrade's cancer have never been verified, and the press later speculated that he was never ill.
 Eventually, it was confirmed that Andrade suffered from the Guillain-Barré syndrome, diagnosed while he and Trevi were imprisoned in Brazil.

 After negotiations with TV Azteca in August of that year, Gloria Trevi signed an exclusive contract with Televisa instead.
 According to the contract she signed with Televisa, Gloria was committed to making four telenovelas (soap operas) and six films and hosting a program in primetime, which would be her first project in 6 years.
 She returned to the company as the highest-paid Mexican star.
 Trevi resumed the promotion of the album on Televisa, performing songs in a string of live shows in this company.
 On September 16, 1996, Trevi returned to the small screen with a live XETU Remix program.
 The program was a 21st-century style rework of a program called XETU which was broadcast in Mexico in the eighties, in which Gloria made an appearance for the first time on television after winning the contest for the double of a famous actress back then called Lucerito.
 Due to low ratings and difficult situations backstage, the show's broadcast was concluded on January 3, 1997.
-XETU remix mainly received negative reviews from critics, especially TV Azteca, who were resentful because Gloria signed with their rival television company.

-Additionally, from this point, TV Azteca reporters, led by Paty Chapoy, started a defamation campaign against Gloria, negatively criticizing her looks, shows, and whatever she did.
 In press conferences during 1996, Trevi stated that she decided to sign with Televisa simply because they offered her a bigger project budget, as opposed to TV Azteca, who offered her a restricted budget.
 In an interview in jail in Brazil in 2001, Trevi stated that before signing her contract with Televisa, she called Ricardo Salinas Pliego, owner of TV Azteca, to let him know what she would be signing with Televisa instead of TV Azteca.
 She stated: "I thought I was free to choose, so I did what anyone would have done, and I followed my heart... by the tone of his voice and the kind of words he used against me, I knew he was not happy, and I knew that they (TV Azteca) would do things to harm me in the future."